Elizabeth Chodos

 Bio

-Elizabeth Chodos is the director of the Miller Institute for Contemporary Art at Carnegie Mellon.
+Elizabeth Chodos is the director of the Institute for Contemporary Art Pittsburgh at Carnegie Mellon.
 She joined the university in fall 2017 from Ox-Bow, school of art and artists’ residency (Saugatuck, Michigan), where she most recently served as executive and creative director.
-To date, Chodos has focused her career on promoting the work of contemporary artists through residencies, higher education, exhibitions and public programming, and she hopes to continue that at Miller ICA.
+To date, Chodos has focused her career on promoting the work of contemporary artists through residencies, higher education, exhibitions and public programming, and she hopes to continue that at ICA Pittsburgh.

-Since it first opened 16 years ago, Miller ICA has evolved from regionally focused exhibitions to curating and presenting challenging contemporary work by national and international artists.
-Recently, Dan J. Martin, dean of the College of Fine Arts, updated the gallery’s direction to better reflect its benefits as an asset for the university.
-The gallery’s vision and focus was expanded from a conventional environment exhibiting work almost exclusively by external artists into a combined gallery, teaching and research space that creates targeted projects linked directly to the university’s curricular and creative/research interests.
+Since it first opened in 2000 as the Miller Gallery on Carnegie Mellon's campus, the rejuvenated ICA Pittsburgh has evolved from regionally focused exhibitions to curating and presenting challenging contemporary work by national and international artists.
+The ICA’s vision and focus was expanded from a conventional environment exhibiting work almost exclusively by external artists into a combined gallery, teaching and research space that creates targeted projects linked directly to the university’s curricular and creative/research interests.
+Most recently, the ICA has updated its direction to better reflect its benefits as an asset for the university and to be more accessible for the greater Pittsburgh area.

 She is a graduate of Sarah Lawrence College in Bronxville, N.Y., and earned her bachelor’s degree in art history and creative writing.
 She earned her master’s degree in a dual course of study: art history, theory and criticism, and arts administration.
 She also completed five internships during her undergraduate studies.
 Chodos started her career at Threewalls in Chicago, where she began as director of public programs and then served as executive director before becoming a board member.
 She co-founded Hand in Glove in 2011; it is a “siteless national organization,” which served as a gathering point by and for practitioners in the field of alternative art spaces, projects and organizations.
 She also co-founded and served as a board member for Common Field, a national alliance of and advocacy group for artist-centered visual arts platforms and their producers.